franckvalot/opencell-website-test/content/_index.md

   number: '04'
 mainindustries:
   blocks:
-    - 'TELCO, IOT & <br> CLOUD INFRASTRUCTURE'
+    - TELECOM
-    - ENERGY & UTILITIES
+    - ENERGY
-    - MOBILITY & TRANSPORT
+    - MOBILITY
-    - RETAIL & CONSUMER
+    - RETAIL
   subtitle: WE CAN ACCELERATE YOUR TIME-TO-MARKET.
   title: Don't start from scratch.
 separator5: